 This Information Provided by Your Periodontist

 The American Academy of Periodontology Patient Page is a public service of the AAP and should not be used as a substitute for the care and advice of your personal periodontist.
 There may be variations in treatment that your periodontist will recommend based on individual facts and circumstances.
-Visit perio.org to assess your risk and for more information on periodontal disease.
+Visit perio.org to assess your risk and for more information on the periodontal disease.